darian-heede/pi-arch-setup/README.md

 systemctl enable ntpd.service
 ```

-This may require the pacman keys to be initialized and populated:
+This may require the pacman keys to be initialized and populated

 ```bash
 pacman-key --init
 pacman-key --populate archlinuxarm
 ```

-Since sudo is now installed, add [previously][#user-managment] created users to sudo group wheel:
+Since sudo is now installed, add [previously](#user-managment) created users to sudo group wheel

 ```bash
 nano /etc/sudoers